OER-Dev/weather-app-template/README.md

 ## Getting Started

-Download the code:
+1. Download the code ""
-1. npm install
+2. npm install
 3. create .env.local file and inject API keey
 4. npm run dev
 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.